“O magnify the LORD with me, And let us exalt His name together.” (Psalm 34:3)

 Who else could this be, other than the Messiah?

-Yeshua HaMashiach (Jesus, son of David, The Messiah) fulfilled this Messianic prophecy about 600 years later.
+Yeshua HaMashiach (Jesus, the Messiah and son of David) fulfilled this Messianic prophecy about 600 years later.

 Yeshua—who was perfectly blameless, sinless, guiltless, holy, and innocent—took all of our sins upon Himself in order that we could become the righteousness of God in Him.